Yelp/engage.android/Eclipse_Import_Guide.md

 `jrengage.jar` to your Eclipse project build path, you must declare the Android library project dependency as detailed.

-**Note:** If you are adding Jump for Android to a Phonegap project repeat steps 1-5 for the `.../jump.android/JREngagePhonegapPlugin` folder.

 **Note:** There can only be one version of `android-support-v4.jar` in the accumulated set of `Java Build Path` values for your workspace (although there may be more than one copy of the same version).
 If you have a conflict you will need to delete one of the versions from the libs subdirectory of either the Jump SDK or from your project.

+### Phonegap Integration

+1. If you are adding Jump for Android to a Phonegap project repeat steps 1-5 above for the `.../jump.android/JREngagePhonegapPlugin` folder.
+2. Instead of adding an Android library dependency to `Jump` in step 10, add a library dependency to `JREngagePhonegapPlugin`.
+3. Open the project properties for the JREngagePhonegapPlugin project
+4. Select `Java Build Path` in the left list.
+5. Select the `Libraries` tab.
+6. Click `Add JARs`.
+7. In `your_project/libs/`, select `cordova-2.3.0.jar`, then click `OK`.
+8. Add the `<activity>` tags as documented in Jump_Integration_Guide.md
+9. Add this to the `<plugins>` tag in `your_project/res/config.xml`:
+   `<plugin name="JREngagePlugin" value="com.janrain.android.engage.JREngagePhonegapPlugin"/>`

 Further Eclipse support is available through the [Engage for Android support forum](https://support.janrain.com/forums/20122381-android-library-q-a).